 - 3 ounces pomegranate juice

 Shake with ice and strain into a martini glass.
 Garnish with orange peel or a lime wedge or whatever.

 The above version makes a very standard cocktail with the traditional 1.5 ounces of alcohol.
 To make this drink stronger, you could use 2 ounces of vodka or gin and 2 ounces of pomegranate juice.
 Some people use citrus-flavored vodka rather than plain.
 There’s no end to all the ways you can play with this recipe and still come up with a fabulous drink – as long as you like pomegranate juice.

-If you’re serving these for guests, you can pre-mix a pitcher of this cocktail.
+If you’re serving these for guests, you can pre-mix a big batch of this cocktail in a pitcher.
 Unless you know all your guests prefer a stronger cocktail, start with the above alcohol ratio (so you end up with 1.5 ounces of alcohol in each cocktail).
 When pouring for a guest who likes it stronger, just pour an ounce of vodka or gin into the glass before pouring in the pre-mixed cocktail.